yjhjaja/nd0821-c3-starter-code/model_card.md

 ## Intended Use

-Given a set of characteristics from the US census, the model predicts whether a person makes over 50K USD a year.
+Given a set of census individual characteristics, the model predicts whether a person makes over 50K USD a year.

 ## Training Data